 You can never go wrong by disclosing the date the credit card was charged as the expenditure date.
-For all monthly reports, the expenditure date may be either the date of the charge or the date of receipt of the credit card bill that includes the expenditure.
+For 30-day and 8-day pre-election reports, the expenditure date is the date of the credit card charge, not the date of the credit card bill.
+For all other reports, the expenditure date may be either the date of the charge or the date of receipt of the credit card bill that includes the expenditure.